North–South Centre: Member states

-Programmes
+Programs

 Youth Co-operation

-The Objective of the Youth Co-operation Programme of the Centre in terms of youth is to provide training and capacity building for young people and youth organisations as well as to facilitate their participation in decision and policy making, in the framework of quadrilogue initiatives.
-This work should be developed in close co-operation with youth organisations, the Youth Department of the Council of Europe, the EU-CoE youth partnership and other relevant institutions working in the youth field.The Youth Co-operation Programme is composed by 3 main dimensions:1.
+The Objective of the Youth Co-operation Program of the Centre in terms of youth is to provide training and capacity building for young people and youth organizations as well as to facilitate their participation in decision and policy making, in the framework of quadrilogue initiatives.
+This work should be developed in close co-operation with youth organizations, the Youth Department of the Council of Europe, the EU-CoE youth partnership and other relevant institutions working in the youth field.The Youth Co-operation Program is composed by 3 main dimensions:1.
 A Euro-Arab and Mediterranean Dimension2.
 The Network of Universities on Youth and Global Citizenship3.
 The Africa-Europe Youth Co-operation activities in the framework of the “Joint Management Agreement” (JMA), signed with the European Commission in November 2008 and renewed until 2015.

 Women

-The Programme "Women" aims to strengthen the role of women as developing actors in the southern and eastern Mediterranean region, and to enhance women's empowerment at all level of governance in order to contribute to the ongoing democratic processes in this geographic area, with particular attention to Morocco and Tunisia.
+The Program "Women" aims to strengthen the role of women as developing actors in the southern and eastern Mediterranean region, and to enhance women's empowerment at all levels of governance in order to contribute to the ongoing democratic processes in this geographic area, with particular attention to Morocco and Tunisia.

-The programme is based on the following dimensions:
+The program is based on the following dimensions: